ALT COUNTRY BAND

 Who is in the band?

 Over the years the band has been a movable feast of musicians.
 At the core of the group down in the engine room are the Kehoe Brothers and Pete McGuire: Pete (Banjo/vocals) Mike(Bass/vocals) and Barry(guitar/vocals).
-This year the Aces have grown to a six piece group again with the addition of Hugh McCabe (Piano/Mandolin), Helena Kelly (Vocals) & Darren Hurley from the original Desert Aces line up (Mandolin/fiddle).
+This year the Aces are a four piece group again with the addition of Darren Hurley from the original Desert Aces line up (Mandolin/fiddle).
+But we will also have guest singers Lucie Ryan Donnelly and Helena Kelly appearing with us in Kilkenny.

 Where did the band name come from?